Learning-from-the-curve/Data/README.md

 ## Datasets in collection

 ### 1. Daily COVID cases and deaths by country from [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)
-This dataset contains daily updated information on confirmed cases, deaths and recovered by country/region.
+Daily updated information on confirmed cases, deaths and recovered by country/region.

 ### 2. Population by country from [United Nations](https://population.un.org/wpp/Download/Standard/CSV/)
 Population, country area and population density by country as of Jan 1, 2019.